Why Should I Have Nursing License Protection?

 How does RN Guardian work?

-You sign up in 2 clicks and $11.95 is automatically deducted from your card each month.
-There is no application process, so there is no way you will be denied membership.
+You sign up in 2 clicks, and $33.00 is automatically deducted from your card each month.
+There is no application process, so there is no way you will be denied membership as long as you have a California RN or LVN license.
 You are covered for everything that happens that could impact your license from that second forward, as long as you are a member.
 You never pay anything more than the membership fee and you get unlimited access to us.

 What specific services are provided?